Driver who killed ride-hailing passenger gets death in China

 - Seattle area’s life-science sector is on the upswing, and it is scrambling to fill jobs

+Didi says it books 30 million rides daily nationwide, making it by far the biggest ride-hailing company in China.

 Police said the 19-year-old victim, identified only by her surname, Zhao, had used the carpooling service on the afternoon of Aug.
-24 and had messaged friends for help while being driven to a remote mountainous area outside Wenzhou.
+24 and messaged friends for help while being driven to a remote mountainous area outside Wenzhou.

+The court said Zhong had sought to assault and rob another passenger a day before killing Zhao, which the company earlier acknowledged it did not respond to adequately.

+A Didi spokeswoman on Friday said the company had no comment on Zhong’s sentencing.